 This course is a continuation of the work begun in Music Theory Lab I. Course contents include sight-singing, rhythmic and melodic dictation, simple harmonic dictation, ear training and functional keyboard/piano elements that include inverted triads, root position seventh chords, all major scales, and selected minor scales.

-This course investigates the development of music in western civilization.
+This course investigates the development of music in Western civilization.
 Emphasis is given to the significant role of church music in this history.
-The hallmarks of musical literature representing major periods of music history are studied in detail.
-Also, personalities, processes, and contemporary events are discussed, along with specific musical compositions.
-Music of antiquity through the early baroque periods is examined.
-Special consideration is given to the development of polyphony, along with the evolution of certain genres, such as the Mass and the motet.
+The hallmarks of musical literature representing major periods of music history are studied along with composers, performers, processes, and historical/political/religious events.
+Music of the ancient Greeks, the Middle Ages, the Renaissance, the Baroque Period, the Classical Period, the Romantic Period, and music of the 20th and 21st centuries will be addressed.

 Campus Choir (1 credit)

 This select, primarily a cappella ensemble is open to any student or community member by audition.
 The ensemble performs a wide repertoire of music that includes chamber music, church music, modern worship, vocal jazz, and modern a cappella.
 The ensemble represents Johnson University at select events, retreats, conferences, and worship services on and off campus.
 Vox Royale members rehearse with the University Choir one day a week and rehearse as a separate ensemble one day a week.

 Tennessee students complete the first 2 ensemble credits with University Choir and may complete up the next 4 credits with University Choir or Vox Royale (by audition).

 Choose 6 credits in one instrument (voice, guitar, or piano) with a possible Senior Recital.

 Choose 2 credits in a second instrument (voice, piano, guitar).